 We believe it is important for members of our Board of Directors to align their financial interests with those of our stockholders.
-Accordingly, effective April 27, 2022, our Board of Directors adopted a formal stock ownership policy that requires our non employee directors to achieve a stock ownership level equal to the value of common stock that is five times the value of their annual retainer within five years of the effective date of such stock ownership policy.
+Accordingly, effective April 27, 2022, our Board of Directors adopted a formal stock ownership policy that requires our non-employee directors to achieve a stock ownership level equal to the value of common stock that is five times the value of their annual retainer within five years of the effective date of such stock ownership policy.
+On February 20, 2025, our Board of Directors amended the stock ownership guidelines to provide that once a participant has satisfied the stock ownership requirements subsequent declines in the stock price will not affect compliance if the participant retains the number of shares held when they achieved compliance.
+Messrs.
+Cutt, Wolf, Martinez, and Reganato have met their required stock ownership levels, and Ms. Powers, Mr. Reinhart, and Ms. Shafer-Malicki are all on track to meet their required stock ownership levels within the 5-year requirement.

-2023 Director Compensation Table
+2024 Director Compensation Table

-The following table contains information with respect to 2023 compensation of our non -employee directors who served in such capacity during 2023.
+The following table contains information with respect to 2024 compensation of our non -employee directors who served in such capacity during 2024.